 For over 23 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.

 Of course, we now know that prescription painkillers are not nearly as safe as advertised.
 Taking these drugs for chronic pain causes your body’s opioid receptors to change.
 They become used to having lots of opioid molecules floating around.
 As a result, you need larger doses to get the same effect.
 This physiological tolerance caused many people to seek out cheaper, more potent sources of opioids to get the numbing, pain-killing effect.
 Soon, rates of heroin abuse began to spike.
-More recently, a third wave of the opioid epidemic hit, with accelerating rates of synthetic opioid use.
+More recently, a third wave of the opioid epidemic hit, with accelerating synthetic opioid use rates.
 Synthetic opioids such as fentanyl have killed thousands of people over the past few years.